 Rules for the event were cleared yesterday by the board of Anatel, as the nation’s telecommunications regulator is known.
 Carriers that win airwaves must offer the new technology in the six host cities of soccer’s Confederations Cup by April of next year and in the 12 cities holding 2014 World Cup matches by the end of 2013, according to a presentation by Anatel yesterday.

-Brazil’s five largest carriers -- Telefonica Brasil SA (VIVT4), Tim Participacoes SA (TIMP3), America Movil SAB, Oi SA (OIBR4) and NII Holdings Inc. (NIHD) -- will be the biggest participants in the auction, said Jose Otero, an analyst at Signals Telecom Consulting.
-DirecTV (DTV) may also participate through its Sky Brasil Servicos Ltda. unit, he said.
+Brazil’s five largest carriers -- Telefonica Brasil SA (VIVT4), Tim Participacoes SA (TIMP3), America Movil SAB, Oi SA (OIBR4) and NII Holdings Inc. (NIHD:US) -- will be the biggest participants in the auction, said Jose Otero, an analyst at Signals Telecom Consulting.
+DirecTV (DTV:US) may also participate through its Sky Brasil Servicos Ltda. unit, he said.

 “I expect all interested parties to the upcoming auction to be companies that already have a presence in Brazil’s telecommunications market,” Otero, who is based in Montevideo, Uruguay, said on April 10 in response to e-mailed questions.
 “The only possibility of this not occurring would be a party interested in entering the market to deploy a network targeting wholesale services.”

 Sky Brasil could use the airwaves since it only has licensed spectrum in a limited number of cities and doesn’t have access to major markets such as Sao Paulo, Rio de Janeiro and Brasilia, Otero said.